Trump announces coronavirus testing milestone, says PPP stimulus deal imminent

 "It was hard to get it aroused, and it is hard to get it aroused, but we got it aroused," Trump commented.

-The president also pointed out that Fox News' Bret Baier observed that Democrats' February 19 presidential debate had not mentioned coronavirus at all.
+Faced with criticisms that he had idled while the coronavirus spread, the president pointed out that Fox News' Bret Baier observed that Democrats' February 19 presidential debate had not mentioned coronavirus at all.
 Rhetoric on coronavirus from Democrats, Republicans, and the media has changed dramatically since January.

-Separately, Trump said Republicans were having "very good negotiations" with Democrats on expanding funding under the Paycheck Protection Program (PPP), and could have an agreement as soon as Monday.
+At the same time, Trump said Republicans were having "very good negotiations" with Democrats on expanding funding under the Paycheck Protection Program [PPP], and could have an agreement as soon as Monday.
 The stimulus legislation established a $350 billion fund for small businesses that was depleted last Thursday.

+EXCLUSIVE: LEAD U.S. CORONAVIRUS VACCINE RESEARCHER SUGGESTED PANDEMIC IS BLACK 'GENOCIDE,' SLAMMED FAUCI'S 'PRIVILEGE'

 "We're looking to help hospitals, rural hospitals as part of the package," Trump said.
 "We could have an answer tomorrow."